-Antiretroviral treatment reduces the multiplication of HIV and this allows the immune system to recover.
+Antiretroviral treatment (ART) reduces the multiplication of HIV and this allows the immune system to recover.
 As a result the patient loses the symptoms and signs of HIV infection and is able to return to a normal lifestyle.
-Antiretroviral treatment therefore decreases both the morbidity and mortality related to HIV.
-Antiretroviral treatment is usually started at an antiretroviral clinic.
-Antiretroviral therapy may also be started in a TB clinic for TB patients, at a MOU for pregnant women or in a hospital or hospice for very sick patients.
+ART therefore decreases both the morbidity and mortality related to HIV.
+ART is usually started at an antiretroviral clinic.
+ART may also be started in a TB clinic for TB patients, at a MOU for pregnant women or in a hospital or hospice for very sick patients.

 The main goal of antiretroviral treatment is to get the patient well again.

-- An extended programme of free antiretroviral treatment was started in South Africa in 2004.
+- An extended programme of free ART was started in South Africa in 2004.

 5-2 What is an antiretroviral clinic?

 This is a clinic where antiretroviral treatment is started and managed.
-Patients are referred to the antiretroviral clinic when they have met the criteria for treatment.
-An antiretroviral clinic is staffed by doctors and nurses who have had special training in the use of antiretroviral drugs and the management of patients on these drugs.
+Patients are referred to the antiretroviral clinic to start HIV treatment.
+An antiretroviral clinic is staffed by doctors and nurses who have had special training in the use of antiretroviral drugs (ARVs) and the management of patients on these drugs.

 5-3 What is the first antiretroviral treatment visit?